Drones have become more popular among hobbyists & enthusiasts and in the field of robotics – and are customized to behave the desired way.

 The only major downside of the DJI SDKs is that you have to pay for the APIs.
 You can, however, contact DJI to get your hands on an API or SDK that’s specific to your drone, including models such as Mavic, Spark, Phantom series, etc. This will give you a great opportunity to sharpen your programming skills as DJI SDKs have rich features.

-Drone kit is one of the best programmable drone kits available and is typically an SDK that you can download on your android smartphone.
-As long as you’re knowledgeable on high-level programming, you can easily use it to create an android application to control your drone.
+A drone kit is one of the best programmable drone kits available and is typically an SDK that you can download on your android smartphone.
+As long as you’re knowledgeable about high-level programming, you can easily use it to create an android application to control your drone.
 The best part about DroneKit is that it’s open-source and free.
 It also comes fully equipped with the basic features required to control a drone, including autonomous features such as intelligent flight path panning.
 You can use DroneKit to create a different code other than the one other programmers use since it’s open source.
 The only major downside is that you’ll not have any customer support and have to figure things out on your own.

 You can also use;